OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 Sweden

-The following territories are not a part of the EU
+The following territories are not a part of the EU:

 • Faroe Islands

-• The Channel Islands, including Jersey, Guernsey, Alderney and Sark
+• The Channel Islands, including Jersey, Guernsey, Alderney, and Sark

-• Andorra, San Marino and the Vatican City
+• Andorra, San Marino, and the Vatican City

-EU territories outside the VAT area
+The following are EU territories outside the VAT area:

 • Finland: Åland Islands